jspowley/Recital-Automation/README.md

 ### The impact:

-Reduction of scheduling times by about 20 hours, 2-4 times a year.
+Reduced of recital scheduling times for a local music school by about 20 hours, 2-4 times a year.
 Due to the small scale of operations and limited human capital, this means turnaround times on event programming have reduced by about a month, resulting in better organized events, and happier parents and teachers.

 ### Brief Summary: